Quarantine pests

 Here you can read more about the quarantine pests that can damage greenhouse crops in Sweden.

-The silver leaf white fly can affect more than 300 different plant species, including our common greenhouse vegetables and many potted plants and plants for planting.
-As well as poinsettia, begonia, fuchsia, gerbera, hibiscus and verbena are mentioned.
-Bemisia tabaci has shown itself able to spread up to 60 different viruses where gemini virus is the family that causes the greatest economical losses.
+The silverleaf whitefly can infest more than 300 plant species, including common greenhouse vegetables, many potted plants, and bedding plants.
+In addition to poinsettia, begonia, fuchsia, gerbera, hibiscus, and verbena are also known hosts.
+Bemisia tabaci has been shown to transmit up to 60 different viruses, with the Geminivirus genus causing the most significant economic losses.

-Sweden is a protected zone for Bemisia tabaci (European populations), which means that the country shall be free from the pest or actively work to eradicate it.
-Plants or plant products brought into Sweden from another EU Member State of from a country outside of the EU must not contain silverleaf white flies.
-Plant material to the end customer need not, however, be wholly free from the pest.
+Sweden is a protected zone for Bemisia tabaci (European populations), which means the country must remain free from the pest or actively work to eradicate it.
+Plants or plant products imported into Sweden from other EU countries or from outside the EU must not contain the silverleaf whitefly.

 Symptoms

-The symptoms caused by the silver leaf white fly can be confused with those caused by the greenhouse white fly, Trialeurodes vaporariorum.
-The greenhouse white fly is relatively common in Europe.
+The symptoms caused by the silverleaf whitefly can be confused with those caused by the greenhouse whitefly (Trialeurodes vaporariorum), which is relatively common in Europe.

 Distribution